april19833/currency-1.5/docs/solidity/governance/community/VotingPower.md

 ### totalVotingPower

-Calculates the total Voting Power by getting the total supply of ECO and adding total ECOX (multiplied by 10) and subtracting the excluded Voting Power
+Calculates the total Voting Power by getting the total supply of ECO and adding total ECOX (multiplied by 10)

 ```solidity
 function totalVotingPower() public view returns (uint256 total)